 *this post contains affiliate links, read my disclosure here.*

 A few years ago, Disney came out with an adorable movie called Ratatouille.
 Everyone in the food industry loves it because it is a cute representation of what we do every day (sadly, we don’t have rats helping us with our daily prep lists… health code).
 Remy was the cutest little sous chef and confidence booster to Alfredo.
 But did you know that Ratatouille is the name of an actual traditional French dish?!
 And it’s perfect for summer?!
 I’m taking this traditional French ratatouille and giving it my own twist!

 Ratatouille truly is an incredible summer dish if you think about it.
 Let me back up here for a second… what exactly is Ratatouille, Marlee???
-Ratatouille is an amazingly clean and light French dish, seeing as how the French really love their butter and cream, but it is more or less a vegetable stew of eggplant, tomatoes, peppers, and zucchini!
-Throw some fresh herbs, like thyme and parsley, and you’ve got yourself a Ratatouille!
+Ratatouille is an amazingly clean and light French dish, seeing as how the French really love their butter and cream.
+It is more or less a vegetable stew of eggplant, tomatoes, peppers, and zucchini!
+Throw in some fresh herbs, like thyme and parsley, and you’ve got yourself a Ratatouille!
 Now what makes Ratatouille such an ode to summer is that:

 - It uses vegetables that are found plentifully during summer!